Area School Teachers' Collective Agreement

 3.27.2 Payment of salaries - Short-term relievers

-1. Short term relievers employed shall be paid at the rate of 1/190 of the appropriate annual salary for each day worked (inclusive of holiday pay); provided that the maximum daily rate payable for relievers employed for no more than three (3) weeks shall not exceed 1/190 of step 6 on the base salary scale.
+1. Short term relievers employed shall be paid at the rate of 1/190 of the appropriate annual salary for each day worked (inclusive of holiday pay); provided that the maximum daily rate payable for relievers employed for no more than three (3) weeks shall not exceed 1/190 of step 5 on the base salary scale.
+From 28 January 2024, the rate payable shall not exceed 1/190 of step 6 of the base salary scale.

 3.27.3 Payment of salaries - Long-term relievers